 See RNCA §16-6a-202 for more on what to include in your articles of incorporation.
 The incorporator must be a natural person 18 years or older.

 The Utah Department of Commerce, Division of Corporations & Commercial Code, has a fillinable articles of incorporation form for nonprofits on its website which you can use to create your articles.
-Complete and file your articles following the instructions provided on the website.
+Complete and file your articles following the instructions provided on the website, and include the $30 non-refundable processing fee (as of June 2020).
 You can file your articles in person or by mail or fax.

 To receive your federal tax exemption from the IRS, make sure you include the language required to obtain 501(c)(3) tax-exempt status.
 This includes: